byron-data/R-Programming-Assignment-3/README.md

-# R-Programming-Assignment-3
+# R Programming Assignment 3
-R Programming by Johns Hopkins University on Coursera Assignment 3
+R Programming by Johns Hopkins University on Coursera

 ## Introduction
 Unzip the data file in a directory that will serve as your working directory.
 When you